 How do you discover the e-books you read?

 I think a good book cover that grabs your attention helps.
-If its in a genre I like, namely thrillers, and has an intriguing outline I’m always happy to try new authors and discover gold.
-Of course once I find an author I can relate to and enjoy I want to read everything he, or she, puts out.
+If it’s in a genre I like, thrillers, and has an intriguing outline, I’m always happy to try new authors and discover gold.
+Of course, once I find an author I can relate to and enjoy, I want to read everything he or she puts out.

 Do you remember the first story you ever wrote?

-Yes I do, how could I forget something which so many others thought forgettable? it was an entry in a short story writing competition, and received an honorable mention in dispatches, and got short listed.
-I was delighted with that being so young and so new. it was called Michael’s Playmate, and had a rather gruesome ending.
+Yes, I do.
+It was an entry in a short story writing competition, and it received an honorable mention in dispatches and got short-listed.
+I was delighted with that, being so young and so new.
+It was called Michael’s Playmate and had a rather gruesome ending.

 What is your writing process?

-Once I get the spark of an idea and have spent some time thinking about it and making sure it’s workable, I get into a head space where there is nothing else I want to do but write.
-Most times its like the story is coming ‘through me’ rather than ‘from me’, if that makes sense.
-When in that zone I can write five to ten thousand words in a sitting and then sit back and ask myself “where did that come from?”
+Once I get the spark of an idea and have spent some time thinking about it and making sure it’s workable, I get into a headspace where there is nothing else I want to do but write.
+Most times it’s like the story is coming ‘through me’ rather than ‘from me’ if that makes sense.
+In that zone, I can write five to ten thousand words in a sitting and then sit back and ask myself, “where did that come from?”

-Not the first no, but I can remember books that impacted on me for the story-line and plot that they had.
-Isn’t it a wonderful experience when you find a book that you just do not want to put down?
-And it gets to three am in the morning and you have to be up at six to go to work but you just have to read that one more chapter.
+Not the first no, but I can remember books that impacted me for their storyline and plot.
+Isn’t it a wonderful experience to find a book you just do not want to put down?
+And it gets to three am in the morning, and you have to be up at six to go to work, but you just have to read that one more chapter.

 How do you approach cover design?

-I’m very fortunate indeed to have Katrina Wall do that for me.
-She has never done anything that didn’t ‘knock my socks’ off.
-She also does my web site design and is one of the loveliest ladies, and most talented people I’ve ever had the pleasure to know.
-It was an amazing experience the first time she did a book cover.
-To physically see a concept in colour that had only lived in my imagination was incredible.
-I still get goosebumps when I remember back to that first time I saw her work.
+I was fortunate to have Katrina Wall do that for me in the early days.
+She also does my website design and is one of the loveliest ladies and most talented people I’ve ever had the pleasure to know.
+It was a fantastic experience the first time she did a book cover.
+Seeing a cover that had only lived in my imagination is incredible.
+I still get goosebumps when I remember the first time I saw her work.
+Since then, I joined my NY publisher, The Wild Rose Press; they create professional covers based on concepts I provide, and every time they present me with one I get goosebumps.

 What do you read for pleasure?

-To be perfectly honest, these days I spend so much of my free time writing I have little left to read.
-When I do I just cant get enough of a really good police procedural thriller.
+To be perfectly honest, these days, I spend so much of my free time writing I have little left to read, so I listen to audiobooks in the car.
+I just can’t get enough of an outstanding police procedural thriller.

 Describe your desk